 "Teri Steele Pilates is both invigorating and functional.
 Teri's refined dialogue, skillful sequencing, and perfect pacing add up to a beautifully choreographed ass kicking!
 I leave class feeling integrated and buoyant, the technique and conditioning are easily applied and felt in my yoga practice.
 This class is a secret weapon for anyone who uses their body in a dynamic way, especially yoga practitioners."

-"Teri's class is a delightfully unique combination of conscious, controlled movement & sheer, unadulterated physicality, inspired by beautiful language, masterful sequencing, & elucidating cues.
-I f-in' love it!" ?-Phillip Askew - Yoga Instructor Katonah Yoga, NYC and Pure Yoga, NYC
+"Teri's class is a delightfully unique combination of conscious, controlled movement and sheer, unadulterated physicality, inspired by beautiful language, masterful sequencing, & elucidating cues.
+I f-in' love it!" -Phillip Askew, Yoga Instructor Katonah Yoga, NYC and Pure Yoga, NYC

 What is Steele PilatesTM?

 Steele Pilates truly focuses on the “how you are doing” vs. the “what you are doing.”
 There is a greater level of focus on the process rather than the product.
 This attention to detail enables every student to develop a positive relationship with their body - empowering them to make choices about their own movement quality and building the confidence and the desire to establish perfection.
 The classes are mentally and physically challenging.
 Steele Pilates teaches the importance of understanding each client’s goals and limitations and seeks to work towards each individual’s goal.